Jürgen Stroop: Suppression of the Warsaw Ghetto Uprising

-Stroop was involved in the month long suppression of the Warsaw Ghetto Uprising, an action which cost the lives of just over 57,000 people.
+Stroop was involved in the month-long suppression of the Warsaw Ghetto Uprising, an action which cost the lives of just over 57,000 people.
 He was sent to Warsaw on 17 April 1943 by SS leader Heinrich Himmler, as a replacement for SS-Oberführer Ferdinand von Sammern-Frankenegg, who was relieved of duty.
-Stroop took over from Sammern-Frankenegg following the latter's failure to suppress the uprising at the onset.
+Stroop took over as SS and Police Leader of Warsaw from Sammern-Frankenegg on 19 April 1943 following the latter's failure to suppress the uprising.
 He commented to war crimes investigators:

-Stroop ordered the entire Ghetto to be systematically burned-down and blown-up, building-by-building.
-57,065 of the survivors, including men, women, and children were either killed on the spot or deported to extermination camp.
+Stroop ordered the entire Ghetto to be systematically burned down and blown up, building by building.
+57,065 of the survivors, including men, women, and children were either killed on the spot or deported for extermination.
 In conversation with Moczarski, Stroop described the destruction of the Ghetto in great detail.
-Stroop also disclosed, unlike the men under his command, he always left the Ghetto at mealtimes and overnight.
+Stroop also disclosed that, unlike the men under his command, he always left the Ghetto at mealtimes and overnight.

 In his daily report 1 May 1943 Stroop reported: "Progress of large scale operation on 1 May 1943.
 Start 0900 hours.
 10 searching parties were detailed, moreover a larger battle group was detailed to comb out a certain block of buildings, with the added instruction to burn that block down.
 Within this block of buildings there existed a so-called armament factory which had not yet been entirely evacuated, although it had had enough time to do so.
 It was not exempted from the operation.
 Today's operation a total of 1,026 Jews were caught, of whom 245 were killed, either in battle or while resisting.
 Moreover, a considerable number of bandits and ringleaders were also caught.
 In one case a Jew who had already been made ready for transport fired three shots against a 1st Lieutenant of Police, but missed his mark...".
-Stroop recalled this shooting episode (quoted in the book Conversations with an Executioner by Kazimierz Moczarski):
+Nearly 6 years later Stroop recalled this shooting episode (quoted in the book Conversations with an Executioner by Kazimierz Moczarski):

 Stroop expressed confusion that the Ghetto's Jewish combatants, whom he viewed as Untermenschen, fought effectively against his men.